-Mr Owen Hegarty holds the position of Vice Chairman.
-The Vice Chairman's role includes chairing the Board and shareholder meetings when the Chairman is unable to do so and approval of meeting agendas and quality of information provided to the board.
+Mr Owen Hegarty held the position of Vice Chair until his retirement on 5 December 2016, and was replaced by Ms Sharon Warburton effective 19 July 2017.
+The Vice Chair's role includes chairing the Board and shareholder meetings when the Chairman is unable to do so and approval of meeting agendas and ensuring a consistent quality of information provided to the Board.

-Mr Mark Barnaba was appointed as the Lead Independent Director to represent the interests of shareholders where the Chairman is unable to do so due to his non-independent status.
+Mr Mark Barnaba AM was appointed as the Lead Independent Director to represent the interests of shareholders where the Chairman is unable to do so due to his non-independent status.
 This role includes:

-- Representing the Board as the senior independent director when the Chairman is unable to do so due to his non-independent status - Acting as principal liaison between the Independent Directors and the Chairman

-The roles of Vice Chairman and Lead Independent Director have been separated to further strengthen the overall independence of the Board and to allow greater flexibility in responding to governance issues and in supporting the interests of all shareholders.
+- Representing the Board as the senior independent director when the Chairman is unable to do so due to his non-independent status - Acting as principal liaison between the Independent Directors and the Chairman - The roles of Vice Chair and Lead Independent Director have been separated to further strengthen the overall independence of the Board and to allow greater flexibility in responding to governance issues and in supporting the interests of all shareholders.

-Transactions during the year which are classified as related party transactions with directors or director related entities, reported to the Board, are disclosed in the notes to the financial statements in accordance with International Financial Reporting Standards (IFRS).
+Transactions during the year which are classified as related party transactions with directors or director related entities, reported to the Board, are disclosed in the note 17 to the financial statements in accordance with International Financial Reporting Standards (IFRS).